9 Tell-Tail Signs That Your Dog Is In Pain

 Dogs often bite when they feel threatened or uncomfortable.
-If your furry friend snaps its mouth when you touch a certain area, it’s probably hurting.
+If your furry friend snaps the mouth when you touch a certain area, they’re probably hurting.
 It doesn’t even matter if it’s you or someone they know and love.
-This is the dog going into protection mode.
+This is the dog going into self-protection mode.

 4. Difficulty In Moving

 Dogs that can’t sit or stand properly may also have a hard time moving around.
 Their mobility might seem awkward and forced.
-Plus, a dog with limb pain might also limp or drag its foot around.
+Plus, dogs with limb pain might also limp or drag their foot around.
 You’ll notice a lot less jumping, running around, and playful movements.

 5. Reduced Appetite

-Like people, a dog might eat less if it isn’t feeling well.
-It may feel nauseous or sick to the point where food doesn’t seem appealing.
+Like people, dogs might eat less if they aren’t feeling well.
+They may feel nauseous or sick to the point where food doesn’t seem appealing.
 A tooth pain symptom in a dog also includes eating less than usual.
 After all, any type of pain in the jaw or mouth will make it hard to eat or drink.

 6. Weight Loss

 When eating habits change, so does weight.
 A dog that can’t eat will quickly shed pounds, so it’s crucial to pay attention.
-And what if it’s eating but still losing weight?
-Your dog may have a less obvious digestive condition, like stomach or intestinal pain.
+And what if your pooch is eating but still losing weight?
+They may have a less obvious digestive condition, like stomach or intestinal pain.

 7. Bowel Problems